 When you choose our service under the Mass Save Program, you may receive the following benefits:

 A home energy manager will visit your home to do an.
 He or she will determine whether there are leaks, molds, or cracks in your house that may cause harm to your health and to your wallet.

 A home energy expert will discuss with you the incentives and benefits you may receive from Mass Save.
-The repairs and adjustments needed will also be explained to you, and your lights will be replaced with LED bulbs, all for no-cost.
+The repairs and adjustments needed will also be explained to you, all for no-cost.

 No-cost Air Sealing

 If there are any air leaks found in your house, Revise Inc. will seal the leaks and cracks in your house to prepare for installing insulation.
 You will not have to pay for this because it’s covered under the Mass Save Program.

 Of course, the insulation installation will not be done without your consent.
 For any recommended improvements with your insulation, the Mass Save program will cover 75% of the insulation cost.

 Schedule Your No-cost Assessment Today!